How Breastfeeding Reduces SIDS: The Milk, The Mother, Or The Method

 4. Breastfeeding Reduces Reflux

 Gastroesophageal reflux (GER) is less severe in breastfed infants than in infants fed artificial baby milks.
 This is probably due to the fact that human milk is emptied faster from the stomach.
 Since GER has been implicated in apparent life-threatening events (ALTEs) and ALTEs may be a forerunner of SIDS, reducing GER could also reduce SIDS.

 6. Breastfeeding organizes baby

-I believe that an important piece of the SIDS puzzle is that some babies at risk of SIDS have an overall “disorganized physiology.”
+I believe that an important piece of the SIDS puzzle is that some babies at risk of SIDS have overall disorganized physiology.
 Breastfeeding has a calming effect on a baby.
 The harmony between a breastfeeding mother and her suckling infant has an organizing effect on baby’s sleep/wake cycles, probably as a result of the cue-response sensitivity of the breastfeeding pair.

-Not only does breastmilk have protective qualities for baby, breastfeeding does good things for mother, which indirectly may reduce the risk of SIDS.
+Not only does breastmilk have protective qualities for baby, but breastfeeding also does good things for mother, which indirectly may reduce the risk of SIDS.